-Weighing 14,000 metric tons, the 83-metre long, 56-metre wide and 26-metre high SylWin alpha platform, built by Siemens, is the largest in its kind.
+Weighing 14,000 metric tons, the 83-meter long, 56-meter wide and 26-meter high SylWin alpha platform, built by Siemens, is the largest in its kind.
 As it exceeds the lifting capacity of floating cranes, the 'float-over method' was applied to move it from a pontoon onto the already installed ‘jacket’ (the base of the platform).
 Previously, this approach had been used successfully in the Gulf of Mexico and in the Far East, but this was the first time the method was applied in the North Sea.

-The platform was transported to the jacket on the pontoon, and subsequently positioned between the jacket legs.
+The platform was transported to the jacket on the pontoon and subsequently positioned between the jacket's legs.
 It was installed onto the legs of the jacket by ballasting the pontoon.
 Dockwise was responsible for this phase.

 Mammoet then used strand jacks to lift the platform up to its final position on the jacket.
 Customized for this project, Mammoet devised a time-saving method that allowed fast installation and removal of the strand jacks, which saved nine days at one of the most crucial stages in the project.

 The lifting equipment Mammoet utilized to elevate the platform is called the ’strand jack system’, a hydraulic lifting system with multiple strand wires to lift a load.
 At the yard, prior to the operation at sea, 44 strand jacks with a capacity of 900 tons each, were installed on top of the 6 platform legs.
 The strand jacks were secured in a revolutionary new way that allowed much faster removal.
 The platform was elevated 15 meters in one day, after which the strand jacks were removed in only one week, making the platform ready for commissioning.